-Target Audience All Department Employees

-Target Pollution Sources Dependent on subjects selected

-Description The Department publishes recurring publications which are distributed to all Department employees.
-Information on a subject of general environmental interest will be included in one of these publications on at least an annual basis.

-Measurable Goals Provide Department employees with information on a subject of general environmental interest at least annually through Department publications during each year of the
+BMP Contact Natural Resources Section Target Audience All Department Employees Target Pollution Sources Dependent on subjects selected Description Publish and distribute recurring publications to all Department employees.
+Include information on a subject of general environmental interest in one of these publications on at least an annual basis.
+Measurable Goals Provide Department employees with information on a subject of general environmental interest in a Department publication during each year of the Permit.

-Permit.